asche1/PyCrystalField/README.md

 For a method of determining uncertainty for crystal field fits, see Scheie, A. "Quantifying uncertainties in crystal electric field Hamiltonian fits to neutron data", SciPost Physics Core, 5(1), 018.
 (2022). https://doi.org/10.21468/SciPostPhysCore.5.1.018

-#### Quick Installation

-To download and use PyCrystalField, run the following command in a prompt/terminal window:
+#### To download and use PyCrystalField, run the following command in a prompt/terminal window:
 ```
 pip install git+https://github.com/asche1/PyCrystalField.git@for_PyPi
 ```